okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-guide/index.md

 title: Prepare a customer-facing configuration guide
 ---

-A configuration guide helps your customers understand what is needed to configure your app in Okta to handle their provisioning needs.
+A configuration guide helps your customers understand the steps needed to configure your app in Okta so that it can handle their provisioning needs.

 This guide is a requirement for the OIN submission process.
 The guide is provided to administrators through the Okta Admin Console.

-## SCIM Configuration Guide Instructions
+## Instructions

 1. Suggested formats:
     * Web page